votingworks/arlo-cvr-encryption/README.md

 - Some sort of binary file format or use of a real database to store all the encrypted CVRs.
 - Direct integration with Arlo rather than calling out to standalone compiled binaries.

-This code will build on the [ElectionGuard Python Implementation](https://github.com/microsoft/ElectionGuard-Python), which itself was built with its primary goal as *correctness* and other goals like performance being secondary.
-Still, it uses GMP for its big-integer arithmetic, so it's fast.
+This code builds on the [ElectionGuard Python Implementation](https://github.com/microsoft/ElectionGuard-Python), which itself was built with its primary goal as *correctness* and other goals like performance being secondary.

 Other libraries that we're *not* using, but ostensibly could at some point:
 - [Verificatum](https://www.verificatum.org/)